LegendRoX/Movies-Website/README.md

-Movie Website with data of movies from 1928 to 2019 and provides infromation by the categories.
+Movie Website with data on movies from 1928 to 2019 and provides information by the categories.